evgestrogan/Nonogram/README.md

 5. Repeat 2-4 until no more changes are possible.

 In future i will try create:
-- user friendly graphical interface
+- user friendly graphical interface (completed)
 - functions for creating your own nanograms which using your images.